btzr-io/Villain/README.md

 </h2>

 <h4 align="center">
-An open source web-based comic book reader.
+The open source web-based comic book reader that you need, but don't deserve.
 </h4>

 <br/>